cychoi/gwenbell.com/writing.md

 <img src="/images/2013-gwendolynroundhouse.jpg">

-After the conversation with Roberto, I emailed back one of my readers who does ancient book refurbs.
+After the conversation with Roberto, I emailed [a reader who does rare book conservation](http://bibliopathologist.com/).
 I never understood why he helps people hold on to long-dead people's books.

 I said _now I get what you do_.

 Dreams don't die.
 People do.